erlsci/mnesia-kv/README.md

 ## How does it work?

-`lbm_kv` is a simple Erlang application that gets dropped into your release.
-It is not necessary to know the cluster topology in advance, since `lbm_kv` can handle dynamic clusters.
+`mnkv` is a simple Erlang application that gets dropped into your release.
+It is not necessary to know the cluster topology in advance, since `mnkv` can handle dynamic clusters.
 It listens for new node connections and replicates all its tables to the new nodes.
-When connected nodes go down, `lbm_kv` automatically shrinks the Mnesia cluster to the remaining nodes preserving the writability to its tables.
+When connected nodes go down, `mnkv` automatically shrinks the Mnesia cluster to the remaining nodes preserving the writability to its tables.
 The user decides when and what tables to create, no internal tables are created behind the scenes.

-`lbm_kv` is able to merge tables automatically (based on lamport/vector clocks).
+`mnkv` is able to merge tables automatically (based on lamport/vector clocks).
-This is needed when a netsplit gets resolved or when the same table gets created on several nodes independently (not a special case for `lbm_kv`).
-If `lbm_kv` cannot merge two table entries itself, it will look for a user-defined callback to help with the merge.
-This `handle_conflict/3` callback is specified in the `lbm_kv` behaviour and needs to reside in a module with the same name as the table to merge values for, e.g. if your table is called `my_table` the callback to implement would be `my_table:handle_conflict/3`.
+This is needed when a netsplit gets resolved or when the same table gets created on several nodes independently (not a special case for `mnkv`).
+If `mnkv` cannot merge two table entries itself, it will look for a user-defined callback to help with the merge.
+This `handle_conflict/3` callback is specified in the `mnkv` behaviour and needs to reside in a module with the same name as the table to merge values for, e.g. if your table is called `my_table` the callback to implement would be `my_table:handle_conflict/3`.

-If no appropriate callback is found or the callback throws an exception during the conflict resolution, `lbm_kv` will deterministically __restart__ one of the offending nodes using `init:restart/0` (the restarted node will be the one that tried to perform the merge).
+If no appropriate callback is found or the callback throws an exception during the conflict resolution, `mnkv` will deterministically __restart__ one of the offending nodes using `init:restart/0` (the restarted node will be the one that tried to perform the merge).